 Student Representatives in Administration, aka Hallopeds, are Aalto students who participate in the decision-making and development of the University.
 Students are the best experts on daily issues related to studying and teaching.
 There are around 250 student representative positions open annually.

 There are student representatives in degree programmes, Departments, Schools and the University’s central administration.
 Administrative bodies include the academic affairs committees, educational councils and various other committees.
 A list of Student Representatives and their contact details is available at beta.halloped.fi.

 The Student Union appoints student representatives for one calendar year, and all members of the Student Union are eligible to apply.
 The main application takes place in November, but positions may become available throughout the year.

-Essentially, the Student Union’s Advocacy Specialist responsible for academic affairs is in charge of all student representative affairs and can be contacted with any related questions.
+Essentially, the Student Union’s Policy Specialist responsible for academic affairs is in charge of all student representative affairs and can be contacted with any related questions.

 Apply to become a student representative in administration!

 - In your meeting group, you get to know and work with Aalto staff.

 - You get to influence the matters addressed by your meeting group, i.e. decisions directly related to current studies.

 - If you want, you can take part in the online student representative training that can help you develop as a speaker and influencer.